How to Help Hurricane Victims Recover and Rebuild

 Donate your time

-Use GoFundMe to start a hurricane relief fund
+Use GoFundMe to start a relief fund

 After a hurricane strikes, it’s crucial for communities to receive financial assistance right away.
 While the government offers grants and other financial assistance to individuals and small businesses, the application process is typically quite long and grants can be competitive.
 Everyone from small business owners to individuals have turned to crowdfunding to receive hurricane relief donations right away.